All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 While the compounds discussed here have strong safety profiles, a few important points deserve attention:

 • Quality matters: The supplement industry is poorly regulated.
-We recommend third-party tested products with certificates of analysis.
+We recommend prepared by FDA-registered pharmacies products with certificates of analysis.
 Look for NSF, USP, or Informed Sport certifications.

-• More is not better: Mega-dosing fat-soluble vitamins (A, D, E, K) can cause toxicity.
+• More isn't better: Mega-dosing fat-soluble vitamins (A, D, E, K) can cause toxicity.
 Stick to evidence-based doses and monitor blood levels.

 • Individual variation: Genetic differences in methylation, detoxification, and nutrient metabolism mean that what works for one person may not be optimal for another.
 Physician-supervised protocols account for this variability.